jniehues-kit/SLT.KIT/README.md

   * Cascaded systems: Systems that combine an ASR, sentence segmentation/puncation and MT component
     * ctc-tedlium2.smallTED: Combination of the ctc-tedlium2 ASR system and the smallTED system for sentence segmentation and MT

-  * ASR systems: Systems to transcribe the the audio
+  * ASR systems: Systems to transcribe the audio
     * ctc-tedlium2
     * las-tedlium2